apache/hertzbeat/home/docs/start/package-deploy.md

 ---
 > You can install and run HertzBeat on Linux Windows Mac system, and CPU supports X86/ARM64.
 Due to the installation package itself does not include the JAVA runtime environment, you need to prepare JAVA runtime environment in advance.

-1. Install JAVA runtime environment-refer to[official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+1. Install JAVA runtime environment-refer to [official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
    requirement：JDK11 ENV
    download JAVA installation package: [mirror website](https://repo.huaweicloud.com/java/jdk/)
    After installation use command line to check whether you install it successfully.